 In 1794, James and Dolly Madison were married nearby at Harewood, the home of George Steptoe Washington, the son of Colonel Samuel Washington.
 However, the town may best be known as the site of the hanging of abolitionist John Brown.

 Here in its historic district, you might be able to envision the young days of the republic.
-The town's architecture and historic walking tours and traditional Virginian landscapes conspire the transport visitors back from an earlier age.
+The town's architecture, historic walking tours, and traditional Virginian landscapes conspire to transport visitors back from an earlier age.

 An hour's drive from the Washington Beltway, the town seems almost a world away from the metropolitan east.
 Planning a trip?
 Charles Town is definitely worth a visit, and a vacation there is easily be combined with visits to nearby Shepherdstown and Harpers Ferry, West Virginia.
 Here's more of what you'll find in Charles Town.